group4paw/auction-fe/README.md

     ```````````
     npm install
     ```````````
+3. Open env file, and copy paste to this directory
-3. Run App
+4. Run App
     ```````````
     npm run dev
     ```````````
-4. Open in your localhost
+5. Open in your localhost
     ```````````
     http://localhost:3000/
     ```````````
-5. Register with email and password to use it
+6. Register with email and password to use it

 ## Some capture
 ![image](https://github.com/group4paw/auction-fe/assets/88085604/be83c88c-3b85-4356-8781-c88d65555b19)